Resume Tips

 Key Takeaways:

-- Begin your resume by making the most concise objective description.
+- Begin your resume with the most concise objective description.

 - Highlight your accomplishments.